 When bad things happen, like fire from a neighbor’s apartment causes smoke damage in your home, having your home burglarized, or if a friend or family member gets hurt at your apartment, having renters insurance will often help mitigate these expenses.
 Learn the facts about how it can benefit you.

 There’s no doubt about it, rental insurance in Maine is a great deal.
-In fact, most people in the U.S. pay about $185 per year for rental insurance, but the average policy in Maine costs just $149.
+In fact, most people in the U.S. pay about $185 per year for rental insurance, but the average cost of renters insurance policy in Maine costs just $149.
 That’s 20% less than the national average.

 When you take into consideration how much you’d spend replacing just a few of your belongings, it’s easy to see why getting renters insurance is a smart decision.
 If you work a minimum wage job, it’ll only take you 20 hours to pay for an entire year’s worth of protection.
-The numbers confirm it: renters insurance is worth the cost.
+The numbers confirm it: it is worth the cost of renters insurance.

 On average, a burglary occurs once every 15 seconds in America.
 There were 7,461 burglaries in Maine in 2012 alone.
 While we hope you’re never the victim of a break-in, renters insurance can help prevent financial stress.
-That’s because it can cover the cost of replacing your stolen or lost personal property—often at full retail price.
+That’s because it can cover the cost of replacing your stolen or lost personal property often at full retail price.
 Rental insurance can also provide protection if your valuables are damaged by a fire, storm, or other covered event.
 Plus, most policies include a liability component that helps cover you if you’re sued by someone who gets hurt at your rental.
+You should consider purchasing more than the minimum liability coverage to ensure you have personal property coverage.
+A more extensive policy could help with things such as replacement cost, water damage, and possibly even medical expenses.

 An insurance company will determine your renters insurance premium depending on your address, claims history, current policies, and a slew of other variables.
 You can knock some of the cost off your premiums by qualifying for available discounts.